OriHoch/data4dappl/README.md

 For even faster development flow, you can run ckan locally but connect to the minikube infrastructure

-The following command creates a ckan configuration file and port forwards all the infrastructure ports to localhost
+The following command creates a ckan configuration file at ckan/development-local.ini (if it doesn't exist)

+It then starts port forwards for all the infrastructure ports to localhost

 ```
 bin/minikube_local_development.sh
 ```

 You can delete the ckan deployment: `kubectl delete deployment ckan`

-Keep it running in the background, and start ckan locally from a Python virtualenv

 We use [pipenv](https://docs.pipenv.org/) to manage the virtualenv and handle the dependencies